MaxHReinhardt/ArchitecturalStyleClassification/README.md

 4. Install the requirements from requirements.txt
 5. Run the tests in tests/tests.py (depending on local configurations, one has to adjust the file paths)

-Follow these steps if you want to explore different model and training configurations (in colab):
+Follow these steps to explore different model and training configurations (in colab):
 1. Clone the repository locally
 2. Download the dataset with the following link and place it in the repository (https://www.kaggle.com/datasets/dumitrux/architectural-styles-dataset)